JBL Live Free 2

 and that of liquids is that,

-JLab Go Air have a weight of 10g .
-We prefer a lower weight best for the reason that lighter devices are easier to move with.
+The JLab Go Air have a weight of 10g .
+We consider a lower weight best because lighter devices are more comfortable to carry.

 making them have a larger driver unit than that of JLab Go Air by 3mm